fgoll/onetotwo/readme.md

 # Introduction

-A simple CLI to separate html and css
+A simple CLI to separate html and css (working for mini program)

 # Installation
 ```npm